0xsequence/niftyswap/SPECIFICATIONS.md

  * @dev Assumes that sender approved this contract on the baseToken
  * @param _provider      Address that provides liquidity to the reserve
  * @param _tokenIds      Array of Token IDs where liquidity is added
- * @param _tokenAmounts  Array of amount of Tokens deposited for each id in _tokenIds
+ * @param _tokenAmounts  Array of amount of Tokens deposited for ids in _tokenIds
  * @param _maxBaseTokens Array of maximum number of tokens deposited for ids in _tokenIds.
  *                       Deposits max amount if total NIFTY supply is 0.
  * @param _deadline      Block # after which this transaction can no longer be executed.